“(…) he took up position at a marimba and coaxed from it sounds of rapturous fragility.”

 (Richard Whitehouse, Grammophone)

 In the current season Christoph is featured as „Great Talent“ by Vienna’s Konzerthaus, where he will be performing regularly.
-He will also perform at the Golden Hall of the Vienna Musikverein, the Great Festival Hall Salzburg, the Romanian Atheneum Bucharest and the Philharmonie Luxembourg as well as a recital tour across several cities in Austria.
-Further highlights include appearances at the Grafenegg Festival with the Tonkünstlerorchester under Yukata Sado and at the Sound Unbound Festival at the Barbican London with the Academy of Ancient Music.
-He will also appear on shows of the Bavarian Broadcasting, the Deutschlandfunk and the ZDF.
+He will also perform at the Golden Hall of the Vienna Musikverein, at Salzburg Festival, Grafenegg Festival with the Tonkünstlerorchester under Yutaka Sado and at the Sound Unbound Festival at the Barbican London with the Academy of Ancient Music.
+A further highlight is the world premiere of Georg Friedrich Haas’ “Klangwerkkonzert“ with the Orchestre Philharmonique de Luxembourg, a commission of the Philharmonie Luxembourg, Wiener Konzerthaus, Gürzenich Orchester Köln and Casa da Musica Porto.

 "Awesome technique, unrelenting intensity, tremendous power, breath-taking speed, idiosyncratic presence and a profound musicality would be some of the superlatives needed to describe the talent of the Luxembourgish-Austrian percussionist Christoph Sietzen."

-Christoph has performed with orchestras including the Bavarian Radio Symphony Orchestra, Mozarteum Orchestra Salzburg, WDR Funkhaus Orchestra Cologne, Bilkent Symphony Orchestra, Romanian National Symphony Orchestra and Polish National Radio Symphony Orchestra and he has shared the stage with such artists as Howard Griffiths, Frank Strobel, Alexander Liebreich, Cristian Mandeal, Michael Tabachnik, Bogdan Bacanu, Peter Sadlo, Martin Grubinger as well as the Oscar-winning actor Karl Markovics and multi-instrumentalist Hubert von Goisern.
-Christoph is the founding member of the Marimba-Ensemble “The Wave Quartet” with Bogdan Bacanu.
+He has performed with orchestras including the Bavarian Radio Symphony Orchestra, Radiosinfonieorchester Wien, Mozarteum Orchestra Salzburg, WDR Funkhaus Orchestra Cologne, Bilkent Symphony Orchestra, Romanian National Symphony Orchestra and Polish National Radio Symphony Orchestra and has shared the stage with conductors such as Howard Griffiths, Alondra de la Parra, Ilan Volkov Frank Strobel, Alexander Liebreich and Cristian Mandeal, musicians such as Tabea Zimmermann, Clemens Hagen and Peter Sadlo as well as with the Oscar-winning actor Karl Markovics and multi-instrumentalist Hubert von Goisern.

 Christoph Sietzen plays exclusively on Adams marimbas.